ankitaghorui/OpenLANE-workshop/README.md

 ## Day 4 Pre-layout timming analysis and CTS

 ### PnR Guidelines while making Standard Cell set
 1.Input and output port must lie on vertical and horizontal tracks.
-2.Width of standard cell should be odd multiple of track horizontal pitch and likewise height should an odd multiple of track vertical pitch.In order to do so we will adjust the grid definition as per the track definition.
+2.Width of standard cell should be an odd multiple of track horizontal pitch and height should an odd multiple of track vertical pitch.
+In order to do so we will adjust the grid definition as per the track definition.
 The track file is shown in the following picture:

 ![1 track file](https://user-images.githubusercontent.com/78075225/106118292-f12b0e80-6179-11eb-8738-8275a4d286ab.JPG)